Skip to Content

 Potted plants should be watered when the first 1-2 inches of soil dries out.
 In cooler weather, this may be once per week.
 In hot weather, you will need to water much more frequently, often every day on the hottest days of the summer.

-In ground plants should be mulched after transplanting.
-I like to use straw or grass clippings, because they slowly add nutrients to the soil as they decompose.
-A thick layer of mulch helps reduce the need to water, and also suppresses weeds.
+In-ground plants should be mulched after transplanting.
+I like to use shredded leaves or straw, because they slowly add nutrients to the soil as they decompose.
+A thick layer of mulch, 3-4″ deep, helps reduce the need to water and also suppresses weeds.

 Once your plants reach a mature size, they should begin to produce flowers.
 Pepper flowers will eventually turn into the fruits, so the more flowers, the better.